Fighting an Invasion

 Also see . . .

 1. Brazilian Pepper Management Plan for Florida.
 Invasive exotic pest-plants are a threat to Florida’s natural areas.
 The problems associated with foreign aquatic infestations are well documented.
-Water hyacinth (Eichhornia crassipes) is
+Water hyacinth (Eichhornia crassipes)

 2. Burmese Pythons.
 In recent years, snakes from around the world have been turning up in and around Everglades National Park.
 Burmese pythons, one of the largest snake species on earth, are now known to be breeding in the park and spreading throughout south Florida.
 Originally from southeast Asia, Burmese pythons are now frequently found in south Florida.
 More than 2,000 pythons have been removed from the park and surrounding areas since 2002, likely representing only a fraction of the total population.
-(Submitted on July 28, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 28, 2017, by Sandra Hughes of Killen, Alabama, USA.)

 3. Cichlasoma urophthalmus Mayan Cichlid.
 Territorial and fairly aggressive.
 This species is only suitable for a community of medium to large fish, such as other cichlids, robust charcins and catfish.
 There is no guarantee of success in trying this approach however, the more fish in the tank, the more the aggression is likely to be dispersed.
 Ensure sufficient decor is provided to allow all the fish to claim a territory.
 Can also be kept as a species only tank with a bonded pair.
-(Submitted on July 28, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 28, 2017, by Sandra Hughes of Killen, Alabama, USA.)

 Categories. • Animals • Environment •